With permission, Mr Speaker, I will make a statement about Brunei and sharia law.

 This matter is currently being dealt with through the Foreign Office network rather than through other Departments.
 Clearly, however, in the light of the UK’s international obligations, it will need to be discussed more widely—with the Ministry of Defence in particular, given the number of UK citizens and Gurkhas who are in the garrison.

 ISIS pushes gay people off buildings, and now Brunei is threatening to stone gay people to death.
-Will the United Kingdom take the lead in the Commonwealth in making clear that such punishments are simply incompatible with Commonwealth membership?
+Will the United Kingdom take the lead in the Commonwealth in making it clear that such punishments are simply incompatible with Commonwealth membership?

 As I have said, at the Heads of Government meeting in London last April the Prime Minister could not have made clearer where we stood on these issues.
-As I have also said, we have tried to work constructively to ensure that changes are made to out-of-date legislation, some which dates from the colonial era.
+As I have also said, we have tried to work constructively to ensure that changes are made to out-of-date legislation, some of which dates from the colonial era.
 Progress has clearly been made, although perhaps not as rapidly as some Members would like.
 I believe that trying to utilise the carrot rather than the stick may be the right approach at this stage.

 I thank the Minister for giving me prior sight of his statement, and I welcome the tone that he has taken in recognising the inhumanity of these laws.
 However, I am disappointed by his willingness to accept that the bar may be set high for convictions, and that that might be acceptable.
 The fact of the law, and the threat of the law to people who are LGBT or young people who might be coping with recognising their own sexuality, are surely unacceptable.